Disney World has many beautifully themed resorts and when you stay at one of them you’ll have access to their amazing pools.

 But, that won’t work.

-In order to access many of the pools (including the ever-popular Stormalong Bay) you'll need to scan your MagicBand.
-If your resort doesn't match when you scan, you won't get in.
+To access many of the pools (including the ever-popular Stormalong Bay) you’ll need to scan your MagicBand, phone (MagicMobile) or Key To The Room Card.
+If your resort doesn’t match when you scan, you won’t get in.

 Just because you aren’t able to use the pool facilities at other resorts shouldn’t prevent you from visiting the resorts for other reasons, though.